vvaltchev/tilck/README.md

 Hardware support
 --------------------

 From the beginning of its development, `exOS` has been tested both on virtualized hardware (`qemu`, `virtualbox`, `vmware workstation`) and on bare-metal machines, like my own Dell XPS 13" 9360.
 Therefore `exOS` should work on any `80486+` machine compatible with the IBM-PC architecture that supports legacy boot.
-At least 144 MB of RAM are required, because of the way the OS partitions the physical memory.
-Such requirement may be removed later.
+At least 48 MB of RAM are required, because of the size of the ramdisk.
 If you want to try it, just use `dd` to store `exos.img` in a flash drive and than use it for booting.

 How to build & run